kunjsharma/adapt-animation-hotspot/README.md

 **Animation Hotspot** is a *presentation component* having images that show one by one when it appears in view and hotspots over it.
 When a learner clicks on a hot spot within the image, a pop-up is displayed.

+### Installation
+First, be sure to install the [Adapt Command Line Interface](https://github.com/cajones/adapt-cli), then from the command line run:-

+    adapt install animation-hotspot

 ### Attributes

 [**core model attributes**](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes): These are inherited by every Adapt component.
 [Read more](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).